 Hoisin Sauce

 Hoisin sauce is a thick, dark sauce commonly used in Chinese cuisine.
 It has a sweet and savory flavor and is made from soybeans, garlic, vinegar, and sugar.
-Hoisin sauce is a great addition to stir-fry dishes and can also be used as a dipping sauce for spring rolls or roasted meats.
+Hoisin sauce and oyster sauce are somewhat similar in a sense and can both be used in stir-fry dishes or as dipping sauces for spring rolls and roasted meats.

 Guaiwei